ersc-docs/ersc-docs.github.io/pages/faq.md

 <details markdown="block">
 <summary> This version of seamless co-op(1.7.x) is depreciated and requires an update.  </summary>

-> It means this version is no longer supported and a new version is avaliable.
+> It means this version is no longer supported and a new version is available.
 >
-> You can download the latest version of Seamless Coop from it's nexus mods page here.
-[Seamless Coop](https://www.nexusmods.com/eldenring/mods/510/?tab=files) and follow the instalation steps in [How to install](https://ersc-docs.github.io/how-to-install-and-update/) to update to the new version.
+> You can download the latest version of Seamless Coop from its [Nexus Mods page](https://www.nexusmods.com/eldenring/mods/510/?tab=files). and follow the instalation steps in [How to install](https://ersc-docs.github.io/how-to-install-and-update/) to update to the new version.
 </details>

 <details markdown="block">